algorandfoundation/specs/dev/TEAL.md

  * Since v7, the account associated with any contract present in the `txn.ForeignApplications` field is _available_.

+ * Since v9, there is group-level resource sharing.
+Any resource that is available in _some_ top-level transaction in a transaction group is available in _all_ v9 or later application calls in the group, whether those application calls are top-level or inner.

+ * When considering whether an asset holding or application local state is available by group-level resource sharing, the holding or local state must be available in a top-level transaction without considering group sharing.
+For example, if account A is made available in one transaction, and asset X is made available in another, group resource sharing does _not_ make A's X holding available.

+ * Top-level transactions that are not application calls also make resources available to group-level resource sharing.
+The following resources are made available other transaction types.

+     1. `pay` - `txn.Sender`, `txn.Receiver`, and `txn.CloseRemainderTo`

+     1. `keyreg` - `txn.Sender`

+     1. `acfg` - `txn.Sender`, `txn.ConfigAsset`, and the
+        `txn.ConfigAsset` holding of `txn.Sender`.

+     1. `axfer` - `txn.Sender`, `txn.AssetSender`, `txnAssetCloseTo`,
+        `txn.XferAsset` and the `txn.XferAsset` holding of each of those accounts.

+     1. `afrz` - `txn.Sender`, `txn.FreezeAccount`, `txn.FreezeAsset`,
+        and the `txn.FreezeAsset` holding of `txn.FreezeAccount`.
+The `txn.FreezeAsset` holding of `txn.Sender` is _not_ made
+        available.

  * A Box is _available_ to an Approval Program if _any_ transaction in the same group contains a box reference (`txn.Boxes`) that denotes